The Hidden Economic Value of Stay-at-Home Parents

 Regardless of policy type, certain features enhance protection for stay-at-home parents.
 A waiver of premium rider continues coverage if the working spouse becomes disabled and cannot pay premiums.
 This ensures the stay-at-home parent's coverage remains active during family financial hardship.

 Guaranteed insurability riders allow you to increase coverage at specific life events without medical underwriting.
 This proves valuable if you have additional children or decide you need more protection.
-Child riders provide modest coverage for children, typically $10,000-$25,000, for minimal additional cost.
+Child riders provide modest coverage for children, typically $10,000 to $25,000, for minimal additional cost.

 FAQ